 After he'd finished speaking with Ezri, Alexander felt better about Jadzia's death than he expected.
 He didn't know why but knowing that she wasn't completely gone helped him to allow her memory to rest in peace.
 By the end of the conversation, he also looked forward to getting to know the new host for the Dax symbiont.
 She seemed interesting and (like him) a bit out of her element at times.
 She had never prepared herself for the task that she was now faced with; the task of carrying on a legacy of eight previous hosts.

 One thing that crossed his mind after he'd ended the communication had been Jadzia's cryptic allusion to the fact that his father had shared his reasons for sending him away to Earth with her.
 Perhaps now he could finally learn what those reasons had been.
 If he did learn of them, would he agree with them?
 Would he even be able to understand them?
 There was only one way to know that for sure and that was to hear them for himself.
-Then perhaps he could truly forgive his father for his absence during a time that he really could have used him around.
+Then perhaps he could truly forgive his father for his absence during a time when he really could have used him around.

 Alexander figured that he'd best wait before he approached Ezri about what Dax knew of his father's conversation with Jadzia.
 For now, at least he knew that there was a chance to learn what had been said; sooner or later.

 K'nera raised her bat'leth up to block M'jaK's next blow and not for the first time wished that she had the same endurance that the Klingons had on board.
 The muscles in her arms burned with the strain of trying to keep up with the rigorous regimen that her uncle kept her on while on board the Ya'Vang.
-She knew that all of the work-outs were to try to ensure that when the Jem'Hadar boarded the next time that she would still be able to handle herself.
+She knew that all of the workouts were to try to ensure that when the Jem'Hadar boarded the next time that she would still be able to handle herself.

-M'jaK had hoped that he would have been able to have found another assignment for his niece and have her transferred off of his ship before being sent back out to the front-lines.
-Unfortunately he couldn't find another commander that had been willing to deal when they learned the officer in question, despite the favorable service record, was a Betazoid.
-Now his ship was heading toward the front line once more without being unburdened of its sole non-Klingon crew member.
+M'jaK had hoped that he would have been able to have found another assignment for his niece and have her transferred off of his ship before being sent back out to the front lines.
+Unfortunately he couldn't find another commander who had been willing to deal when they learned the officer in question, despite the favorable service record, was a Betazoid.
+Now his ship was heading toward the front lines once more without being unburdened of its sole non-Klingon crew member.
 As such, that meant that he'd felt that he needed to train K'nera even harder to ensure that she would have her best chance at surviving should they be boarded by the Jem'Hadar in the near future.

 M'jaK brought his weapon down and was glad to see that his training of his niece had not been for nothing.
 Her skill with the bat'leth was improving (though it would never be on par with a Klingon member of the crew) which left M'jaK feeling quite proud of his niece.
 He suspected that she had been putting in some extra practice with some of the other crew which showed in her improving prowess with the blade.
 It really was a shame that she wasn't a Klingon.
-Still, he'd be a lot happier if she wasn't on his ship when they reached the front lines again.
+Still, he'd be a lot happier if she wasn't on his ship when they encountered the Dominion again.